ngquan0304/ecse476_lab4/README.md

 `roslaunch baxter_launch_files baxter_playfiles_nodes.launch`

-From here on, suppose we are at the directory contain pcd files and want to use `arm1.pcd`
+From here on, suppose we are at the directory contain pcd files and want to use `arm1.pcd` along with `arm1.jsp`.
+Both are currently in `ecse476_lab4/table_transform/arm_images`

 - Display pcd file.